 “I was sent an acetate which consisted of a backing track for the song, played by The Beatles which included George Harrison playing a violin for some reason.
 The Marseillaise opening was already there, but there wasn’t much else.
 My job was to come up with an orchestration for it.”

 “We had three days at Abbey Road.
 The first day was purely a day of sound rehearsals, to let the orchestra have a look at what I’d done.”

 On the 23rd, also in Studio 3, the orchestra gathered for the ﬁrst time to rehearse the song.
 Four violins, two cellos, two saxophones, two trombones, two trumpets, a ﬂugelhorn, and an accordion played George Martin’s score in ten run-throughs.
 These were done as four-track to four-track reductions with simultaneous over-dub, but were mainly for reference purposes”.

 Here’s a photo that shows George Martin rehearsing as he conducts in front of the ‘brass’ section.
 The Beatles are seated in their ‘usual position’ behind and the TV crew are ‘in’ with the lights on.
-The studio 1 though is still in it’s ‘bare state’.
-I assume this would be on Saturday.
+The studio 1 though is still in it’s ‘bare state’ sometime on Saturday.

-Two of the BBC Pye Mk6 cameras are visible on the right and I think the furthest would be the ‘Camera 3’ operated by Sandy Tristem and the nearest ‘Camera 2’ operated by Dave Farmer.
-That nearest camera though appears to have ‘turret lenses’ and not the Varotal zoom it would later be using.
+Two of the BBC Pye Mk6 cameras are visible on the right and I think the furthest would be the ‘Camera 3’ operated by Sandy Tristem and the nearest ‘Camera 1’, on the Mole Crane operated by Dave Gautier and as also seen below only has ‘turret lenses’ and not a Varotal zoom.